TadaEXE/tadas-another-window-session-manager/README.md

 To make it work, you must enable it through `Restore sessions -> Restore at startup` in the Preferences AND active a session by clicking <img src=https://user-images.githubusercontent.com/2271720/162792222-0fc7e6ca-1382-49cf-975a-f53d878d0479.png width="24" height="13"> in the popup menu.

-While you enable it through `Restore sessions -> Restore at startup`, it creates a `_gnome-shell-extension-another-window-session-manager.desktop` under the folder `~/.config/autostart/`.
+While you enable it through `Restore sessions -> Restore at startup`, it creates a `_gnome-shell-extension-tadas-another-window-session-manager.desktop` under the folder `~/.config/autostart/`.

 Test the settings in command line via:
 ```Bash
 gdbus call --session --dest org.gnome.Shell.Extensions.awsm --object-path /org/gnome/Shell/Extensions/awsm --method org.gnome.Shell.Extensions.awsm.Autostart.RestoreSession
 ```

-Please do not modify `_gnome-shell-extension-another-window-session-manager.desktop`, all changes by yourself could be overidden or deleted.
+Please do not modify `_gnome-shell-extension-tadas-another-window-session-manager.desktop`, all changes by yourself could be overidden or deleted.

 # Panel menu items